 There’s room enough, in my comic book universe, for two superhero teams.
 If nothing else, The Avengers taught me that.

-Posted on May 4, 2012, in 2012, Avengers, Captain America, comics, Film, hulk, Iron Man, JP, JP Fallavollita, JP/Japer, Marvel, movies, Nick Fury, Samuel Jackson, The Avengers, Thor and tagged Captain America, comics, entertainment, film, gaming, hollywood, hulk, Iron Man, jp fallavollita, JP/Japer, Marvel, movies, nick fury, norse god, Samuel L Jackson, single malt whiskey, The Avengers, thor.
+Posted on May 4, 2012, in 2012, Avengers, Captain America, comics, Film, hulk, Iron Man, JP, JP Fallavollita, JP/Japer, Marvel, movies, Nick Fury, Samuel Jackson, The Avengers, Thor and tagged Captain America, comics, entertainment, film, gaming, hollywood, hulk, Iron Man, JP, jp fallavollita, JP/Japer, Marvel, movies, nick fury, norse god, Samuel L Jackson, single malt whiskey, The Avengers, thor.
 Bookmark the permalink.
 3 Comments.